plaid/plaid-ruby/README.md

 Methods marked with `API: public` are officially supported by the gem maintainers.
-Since we are using semantic versioning (http://semver.org/spec/v2.0.0.html), the maintainers are commited to backwards-compatibility support for these API calls when we update the Minor version.
+Since we are using semantic versioning (http://semver.org/spec/v2.0.0.html), the maintainers are committed to backwards-compatibility support for these API calls when we update the Minor version.
 So for example, going from version 1.4.x to 1.5.x will not change these public API calls.